Governance

 A more strategic approach is necessary—acknowledging the reality that security needs will always exceed security capacity, optimizing security resource allocations, and demonstrating progress toward a more secure organization.
 This requires the security organization to transition from security operators to security leaders by:

-• Changing focus from information security and physical security controls to security risks.
+- Changing focus from information security and physical security controls to security risks.
 Risk is the basis for all security decision-making and performance management

-• Transitioning ownership of security risks.
+- Transitioning ownership of security risks.
 The security organization does not own security risk decisions—the business does

-• Providing security leadership.
+- Providing security leadership.
 Establish priorities, expectations, and oversight of risks and efforts to address them

 Security Organization Priorities

-The security organization’s priority is to identify risks, recommend responses to these risks, facilitate the appropriate tradeoff decisions related to these risks, and provide a line of sight to the execution and performance of these risk responses.
 A security operating model enables this approach.
 It governs and oversees security for the entire organization, where the business is not only a recipient of the security services but is also instrumental in the collaboration, implementation, and sustainability of security efforts.
 The operating model utilizes a risk-based approach to identify and prioritize risk mitigation efforts to secure the enterprise’s mission.
 The core of a security operating model is a collaborative, continuous improvement process designed to sustain the controls that secure the enterprise.
-A comprehensive security operating model includes the following components:

 The enterprise security governance model ensures collaboration with the business.
 An executive committee with a CSO/CISO and senior leadership from across the organization balances the organization’s security risks with the overall costs.
-Through the operating model, the security leadership provides a clear vision of desired security capabilities and corresponding people, processes, and technology enablers.
+Through the operating model, the security leadership provides a clear vision of desired security capabilities and corresponding people, process, and technology enablers.

 Control Framework